-If you're a macOS user, absolutely.
-You'll have access to a much larger library of games, and be able to manage it with a nice interface instead of a command line.
-If you play visual novels in Japanese...it's okay, but Lutris is probably better.
-As macOS doesn't have access to Lutris, users will have to settle for CrossOver or PlayOnMac.
+If you're a macOS user, CrossOver is a great option.
+You'll have access to a much larger library of games, and are able to manage it with a nice interface instead of a command line.
+If you play visual novels in Japanese...it's okay, but Lutris is a far better option As macOS users don't have access to Lutris, users will have to settle for CrossOver or PlayOnMac.

 GNU/Linux users can stick to Steam games and use Proton, or branch out to GOG and Epic and use Lutris and Heroic Games Launcher, respectively.
 If you want to run Battle.Net, Origin, or Ubisoft Connect, it could be a good idea to get CrossOver to make sure the clients are stable.
 However, both types of users should keep in mind that CrossOver uses a stable version of WINE that isn't as up-to-date with the latest fixes for games that Wine-Staging has, and only catches up after almost a year, so you might still be better off with Lutris or plain WINE.

 One thing that CrossOver does better than WINE is easily creating .desktop files so that you can launch the game from your desktop's app launcher, though Lutris also does this.
 It's quite a nice feature.
 ChromeOS users could certainly benefit from CrossOver as well, as while Steam has expressed a desire to officially unofficially support these users with Proton, that has yet to happen.